 Americans with near-perfect credit scores are reaping the rewards of record-low mortgage rates, a trend that underscores the economic divide created by the coronavirus recession.

-The typical credit score for mortgage borrowers rose at 788 in the first quarter, a record high, the Federal Reserve Bank of New York said in a quarterly report.
+The typical credit score for mortgage borrowers was 786 in the second quarter, just off the first quarter’s record high of 788, the Federal Reserve Bank of New York said in a quarterly report.
 That’s the highest level in at least two decades.
-During the era of loose lending that led to the Great Recession, the median credit score of mortgage borrowers fell as low as 707.
+During the era of loose lending that led to the Great Recession, the median credit score of mortgage borrowers fell to as low as 707.

-Meanwhile, only a quarter of borrowers who landed home loans during the January-through-March period had credit scores of less than 742.
-Just 10 percent had credit scores below 688, according to the New York Fed’s data.
+Meanwhile, only a quarter of borrowers who landed home loans during the April-through-June period had credit scores of less than 738.
+Just 10 percent had credit scores below 687, according to the New York Fed’s data.

 The numbers have been skewed upward in part by the large share of mortgage refinancings in 2020 and 2021.
 People who already own homes generally have higher credit scores than first-time buyers.